SirPigari/lucia-rust/src/env/Docs/NOTE_TO_CONTRIBUTORS.md

 ## Building

-To build lucia from source you need to ofcoure have rust, cargo and make.
+To build lucia from source you need to ofcoure have rustc, cargo and make.

 Then run: